joyent/conch-api/docs/modules/Conch::Route::DatacenterRoom.md

 ### `GET /room/:datacenter_room_id_or_alias/racks`

-- Requires system admin authorization
+- User requires system admin authorization, or the read-only role on a rack located in the room (in which case data returned is restricted to those racks)
 - Response: [response.json#/definitions/Racks](../json-schema/response.json#/definitions/Racks)

 ### `GET /room/:datacenter_room_id_or_alias/rack/:rack_id_or_name`

-- Requires system admin authorization
+- User requires system admin authorization, or the read-only role on the rack
 - Response: [response.json#/definitions/Rack](../json-schema/response.json#/definitions/Rack)

 # LICENSING